 Chloroform is a chemical compound that comes under the umbrella of organic chemistry.
 Many students have queries regarding the behavior and properties of chloroform.
 In this article, I will cover all the properties of chloroform and one main question which is generally asked is why chloroform is stored in dark bottles.

 So, Why chloroform is stored in dark bottles?
 Chloroform is stored in dark bottles because, in the presence of light and oxygen, it reacts with oxygen to form a highly poisonous gas known as Phosgene.
 Therefore, chloroform is stored in the dark closed bottles so that it could not get expose to light and oxygen.
 IUPAC name of Phosgene is carbonyl chloride.

 Chloroform is an organic compound with chemical formulae CHCl3.
-It is a sweet-smelling, colorless and dense liquid.
-It is known to be powerful anesthetic, anxiolytic and sedative when inhaled.
+It is a sweet-smelling, colorless, and dense liquid.
+It is known to be a powerful anesthetic, anxiolytic, and sedative when inhaled.
 It’s IUPAC name is trichloromethane.

 The density of chloroform is around 1.489 g mL-1.
 It’s melting point is -63.5 degrees Celcius and the boiling point is 61.15 degrees Celcius.

 Chloroform is generally used as a solvent.
 It is used in various chemical industries for adhesives, rubbers, resins, oil, etc.